our understanding and appreciation for intersectional thought and practice

 a history of intersectionality

 The origins of intersectionality lie within the theoretical and praxis-focused works of womanist and Black feminist scholars Crenshaw (1991), hooks (1994), Collins (2004), and Mojica (2011).
-Intersectionality provides a framework for researchers to see the impact of “group membership” on a person’s experience of bias (African American Policy Forum).
+Intersectionality provides a framework for researchers to see the impact of “group membership” on a person’s experience (African American Policy Forum).
 This framework gives researchers access to the fluidity of an individual’s experience that flows in and between ascribed identity categories (Shields, 2008).